Conservation & Science

 Prior to starting her role as planning coordinator, Kendra worked at an accounting and auditing firm for four years as part of their administrative and assurance production teams.

-She is working on her master’s degree in Human-Canine Life Science at Bergin University of Canine Studies.
-There, she is learning about the role of dogs in human society.
-In her spare time, Kendra can be found training with her dog and improving their Rally Obedience skills.
+She has completed her master’s degree in Human-Canine Life Science at Bergin University of Canine Studies.
+There, she learned about the role of dogs in human society.
+In her spare time, Kendra can be found training with her dog and improving their rally obedience skills.